DolphinCoder/PersonalWebsite/README.md

 ### Troubleshooting/running to do list

 - [ ] Posters as images instead of pdfs
-- [x] Add images of me to the homepage
 - [ ] Make nav bar have a button hover color
 - [ ] Make title "ELLA CROTTY" link to homepage WITHOUT UNDERLINING
 - [ ] Make header menu look less weird in thin screen/mobile - top and bottom padding? resizing?